The Pink Full Moon Is Here, & Finding Balance Will Be Challenging

-The pink full moon in Libra occurred on April 5 and April 6 this year.
+The pink full moon in Libra occurred on 5th and 6th April this year.
 As the first full moon of spring, this lunation forces us to embrace newness and freshness, while setting us free from the past as we evoke our current visions and aspirations.

 The full moon isn’t making any major connections to other planets, except for the sun, which means that we are embracing the energy in its purest form.
 The same day, Mercury and the North Node of Destiny conjunct each other in Taurus, pushing us to use a cerebral approach to romance.
 With the moon and sun juxtaposing each other in the sky, we can expect a push and pull between the need to partner and the need to be free.
 Finding a balance or middle ground in our lives will prove to be challenging.
 We can expect to be a part of a lot of push and pull from both sides of the situation when dealing with matters of the heart.
 Committing to one way of thinking and feeling will spark up emotions we didn’t even know existed within ourselves.